Dana94/2019-website/blog/2020-09-25-lights-puzzle-outline.md

 }
 ```

-`Stats` component sits next to the board and gives the current moves taken as well as the option to reset or end the game to select a new level.
+`Stats` component sits next to the board and displays the current number of moves taken as well as the option to reset or end the game to select a new level.

 `Rules` uses a dropdown from Vuetify to show the description on how to solve the puzzle.